-For customers, it was like Christmas come soon.
-But, for the third-party sellers on Amazon it was Nightmare before Christmas.
-This software glitch cost massive losses for independent sellers, most of whom were small, family run businesses.
+For customers, it was like Christmas coming soon.
+But, for the third-party sellers on Amazon, it was Nightmare before Christmas.
+This software glitch cost massive losses for independent sellers, most of whom were small, family-run businesses.
 Some retailers stated that they lost over 20,000 pounds in a single night.

-Though Amazon tried its best to salvage the situation by cancelling orders that hadn’t been shipped yet, there was no denying that the situations was pretty catastrophic.
-Cancelling orders meant that sellers had to lose their rating.
+Though Amazon tried its best to salvage the situation by canceling orders that hadn’t been shipped yet, there was no denying that the situation was pretty catastrophic.
+Canceling orders meant that sellers had to lose their rating.

 This incident is a grim reminder of how it’s highly critical that each and every component of an ecommerce store should be thoroughly tested.
 Comprehensive testing is essential to ensure the performance of the site as well as to provide customers with the best experience.

 Testing must be integrated right into the steps of building your ecommerce website.
 It should never be an afterthought.
 Testing is as essential as the initial site design.

 “The more thoroughly you test your site; the better the business and higher the sales made.”

 Now, that we’ve convinced you of the benefits of testing, wondering how to go about it.
 Worry not, in this blog post we have compiled a detailed eCommerce website testing checklist that you can use

 When it comes to ecommerce stores, your No.1 goal must be to provide users with an exemplary experience.
 If you don’t meet this goal, then your customers would leave with a sour taste and could never return to your store.